 Who said you need to drive for hours to the countryside to enjoy the perks of wildlife?
 Sometimes, living in the city doesn’t always give us the opportunity to enjoy big green spaces, especially if you live in an apartment block.
 But guess what?
-With the right plants and landscape features, even the smallest balcony or garden can be transformed into an enchanting, bird friendly oasis.
+With the right plants and landscape features, even the smallest balcony or backyard can be transformed into an enchanting, bird friendly oasis.

 Luring backyard birds can mean engaging in a lot of work.
 Bird feeders, birdhouses and bird baths are just a few of the items you should take care of if you decide to plan a bird friendly landscaping.
 However, doing so will offer various benefits in return.
 Your backyard birds play a crucial role in your local ecosystem and promotes well-being.
 Let’s see why: